 Group Play 101

-What is a Lottery Pool?
+What is a Lottery Pool or Virtual Lottery Pool?

 A lottery pool is a fun way to play your favorite Illinois Lottery games with a group of people.
 Lottery pools may be referred to as office pools, lottery clubs, lotto pools, or lotto clubs, but they are all the same thing - a group of people who pool their money together to collectively buy lottery tickets and split the winnings.
 While most lottery pools are office lottery pools, you can start a lottery pool with friends or family as well.
-Participating in a lottery pool allows you to increase your odds of winning due to the increase in the number of tickets that are purchased.
+Participating in a lottery pool allows you to increase your odds of winning because of the increase in the number of tickets that are purchased.

-Lottery pools can be created for a one-time jackpot or can be on-going.
+Lottery pools can be created for a onetime jackpot or can be ongoing.
 Many lottery groups have been in operation for years.

 There are two primary roles in a lottery pool: leader and member.

 Leader: Most lottery groups have one leader.
 This person is responsible for overall lottery pool management including member tracking, money collection, ticket purchasing and winning

 Member: The number of members in the pool can vary.
 The larger the number of participants in the lottery group, the more tickets the group can buy and the greater the odds of winning.
 Each member is responsible for providing funds to the leader by the designated deadline.
 As a

 Group play with lottery pools can be simple and easy to operate.

 Money collection: The lottery pool leader collects money from all of the members in the lottery group by the designated deadline prior to the jackpot drawing.
 Many office lottery pools post signage at work to alert the group of key deadlines.
 Alerts can also be sent via email.